streetboy999/DeployWithDocker/README.md

 (4) Configure Xquartz properly to make clients able to connect to XGUI server.
 Open Xquartz -> Preferences -> Security -> Check "Allow connections from network clients"

+(5) Start docker service on your Mac.
+Run docker ps to double check if it is started successfully.

-(5) Enter the directory of Auto and execute setup4mac.sh
+(6) Enter the directory of Auto and execute setup4mac.sh